 David Heska Wanbli Weiden, an enrolled member of the Sicangu Lakota nation, is author of the novel WINTER COUNTS (Ecco/HarperCollins, 2020).
 WINTER COUNTS is a New York Times Book Review Editors’ Choice, and was named one of the Best Books of 2020 by Publishers Weekly.
-The novel was been selected as an Amazon Best Book of August, Best of the Month by Apple Books, a September main selection of the Book of the Month Club, and the November choice of the BuzzFeed Book Club.
+The novel was been selected as an Amazon Best Book and Editors’ Pick, Best of the Month by Apple Books, an Indie Next pick, a main selection of the Book of the Month Club, and the November choice of the BuzzFeed Book Club.
 The novel was also nominated for Best Debut Novel and Best Mystery & Thriller in the 2020 Goodreads Choice Awards.

-The novel received rave reviews from New York Times, Publishers Weekly (starred), Library Journal, Washington Post, Shelf Awareness, Booklist, Minneapolis Star Tribune, Denver Post, USA Today, San Francisco Chronicle, BookPage, Air Mail, Crime Fiction Lover Magazine, Criminal Element, Fredricksburg Free-Lance Star, Deadly Pleasures Mystery Magazine, Crime Time, Mystery Scene, BOLO Books; Vol. 1 Brooklyn, and Los Angeles Times.
+The novel received rave reviews from New York Times, Publishers Weekly (starred), Library Journal, Washington Post, Shelf Awareness, Booklist, Minneapolis Star Tribune, Denver Post, USA Today, San Francisco Chronicle, BookPage, Air Mail, Crime Fiction Lover Magazine, Criminal Element, Fredricksburg Free-Lance Star, Deadly Pleasures Mystery Magazine, Crime Time, Mystery Scene, BOLO Books; Vol. 1 Brooklyn, South Florida Sun Sentinel, and Los Angeles Times.

 It was mentioned as one of 2020’s most anticipated books by Library Journal, O, the Oprah Magazine, USA Today, Washington Post, Time, Salon, CrimeReads, Mystery Tribune, BuzzFeed, The Rumpus, Electric Lit, Betches, Shondaland, Dandelion Chandelier, Popsugar, Debutiful, Vol. 1 Brooklyn, Observer, Lit Hub, AARP Magazine, The Millions, The Writer, and Book Riot.